liblouis/liblouis.github.io/_posts/2023-03-10-new-irc-channel.md

 - irc
 ---

-Irc is thge venerable tool to do real-time chat.
+Irc is the venerable tool to do real-time chat.
 Some of the liblouis developers used to hang out on a channel on the oftc network.

 We now have a new channel on libera.chat were we hang out.